General Frequently Asked Questions

 Q. When will I find out if my application is approved?

-A. Applications determined to be complete will be reviewed on a rolling basis.
+A. Applications determined to be complete will be reviewed on a rolling basis and awards will be announced on a quarterly basis until funds are expended.
 Incomplete applications will be returned to the applicant, which slows the approval process.

 Q. Is the CRRP a reimbursement program?

 A. Yes, the Community Recovery and Revitalization Program is a reimbursement program.
+The program will reimburse 20% of all eligible invoices received until the award amount is reached.
 This means that award funding is provided after expenses have been incurred.
 Awardees will be required to submit copies of paid invoices or receipts to verify project costs before award funds are distributed.

 Q. When can invoices be submitted to the State of Vermont for payment?